badeggg/mock-api/README.md

 Notice that, if this option is not set, file content will be responded no matter the file has '.js' extension or not.

+If the executed result is a binary type object, it is normalized to 'Buffer' type before express send.
+[Code detail](https://github.com/badeggg/mock-api/blob/master/src/utils/normalizeBinObj.js).

+There is [buffer recover issue](#websocket-helper-process) too in executing `response.js` like in executing `ws-response.js`.
+To escape buffer recover, surround the result in a meta box and set `metaBox.responseEscapeBufferRecover` to true.

 For example:
 ```
 # map rule line
 -r ./response-big-json.js
 --res-js-result ./response-simple-logic.js
+--res-js-result ./response-binary.js
+--res-js-result ./response-escape-buffer-recover.js

 # in ./response-big-json.js
 module.exports = {